iamjoostjanssen/NormModel_MorphoSim_SZ/README.md

 This repository contains information pertaining to the study Normative Modelling of Morphometric Similarity in health and schizophrenia (Janssen et al. 2024).

 We created a docker that includes the [PCN-toolkit](https://pcntoolkit.readthedocs.io/en/latest/) and added extra automated features for model evaluation and visualization.
-Instructions for installing and running the docker for reference modelling can be found [here](https://github.com/iamjoostjanssen/NormModel_MorphoSim_SZ/blob/main/Docker_and_ReferenceModelling.txt).
+Instructions for installing and running the docker for reference modelling can be found [here](https://github.com/iamjoostjanssen/Normodel_MorphoSim_SZ/blob/main/Docker_and_ReferenceModelling.txt).

-A list of study IDs from included subjects can be found [here](https://github.com/iamjoostjanssen/NormModel_MorphoSim_SZ/blob/main/Included_subjects_IDs.csv).
+A list of study IDs from included subjects can be found [here](https://github.com/iamjoostjanssen/NormModel_MorphoSim_SZ/blob/main/Included_subjects_IDs.csv) and their 5 features for calculating morphometric similarity cam be found here